Delicate dance for Trump, Youngkin in campaign’s final weeks

 The dynamic reflects the complex balancing act between Trump and Youngkin and could emerge as a model for other Republicans who face competitive campaigns in 2022.
 The former president remains the most popular figure in GOP politics and is eager to remain engaged.
 Youngkin needs Trump’s supporters to show up to the polls and can’t risk giving the former president a reason to turn on him in the race’s final weeks.
 But he must also avoid being tied too closely to someone who is unpopular in crucial swaths of the state, particularly the populated suburbs that surround Washington and Richmond.

 It’s a delicate balancing act for Youngkin, who is locked in a tight race with Democrat Terry McAuliffe and steered clear of the Wednesday event.
 In addition to Fredericks, the rally was headlined by longtime Trump strategist Steve Bannon, who could soon find himself charged with contempt for refusing to cooperate with a House committee investigating the violent Jan.
 6 storming of the Capitol.
-And it drew outrage after attendees recited the pledge of allegiance to a flag the emcee said had been flown that day, a move Youngkin later criticized.
+And it drew outrage after attendees recited the Pledge of Allegiance to a flag the emcee said had been flown that day, a move Youngkin later criticized.

 While the former president remains the most powerful force in the party nine months after leaving office, he lost Virginia by 10 points in 2020 and is viewed favorably by just 44% of likely voters in the state, according to a recent Fox News poll.